 The RDTIME pseudoinstruction reads the low XLEN bits of the time CSR, which counts wall-clock real time that has passed from an arbitrary start time in the past.
 RDTIMEH is an RV32I-only instruction that reads bits 63-32 of the same real-time counter.
-The underlying 64-bit counter should never overflow in practice.
-The execution environment should provide a means of determining the period of the real-time counter (seconds/tick).
+The underlying 64-bit counter increments by one with each tick of the real-time clock, and, for realistic real-time clock frequencies, should never overflow in practice.
+The execution environment should provide a means of determining the period of a counter tick (seconds/tick).
 The period must be constant.
 The real-time clocks of all harts in a single user application should be synchronized to within one tick of the real-time clock.
-The environment should provide a means to determine the accuracy of the clock.
+The environment should provide a means to determine the accuracy of the clock (i.e., the maximum relative error between the nominal and actual real-time clock periods).